atcollab/at/docs/p/howto/Collective.rst

 [4] "Numerical solution of the Haïssinski equation for the equilibrium state of  a stored electron beam", R. Warnock, K.Bane, Phys.
 Rev. Acc. and Beams 21, 124401 (2018)

+[5] L.R.
+Carver et al, 'Beam Loading Simulations in PyAT for the ESRF', Proceedings of IPAC23, Venice Italy (2023)